Kong/docs.konghq.com/app/konnect/configure/servicehub/manage-services.md

 ### Update a Service

-1. In the {% konnect_icon servicehub %} ServiceHub, select a Service from the list.
+1. In the {% konnect_icon servicehub %} Service Hub, select a Service from the list.

 1. Edit the Service name and description directly on this page: click on either element to reveal a text box, enter the new text, then click outside of the text